JaneliaSciComp/hortacloud-website/content/docs/user_manual/concepts.md

 ## Software & tasks

 Horta includes the Horta 2D viewer, which is the 2d, plane-by-plane, viewing and annotation tool, and the Horta 3D viewer, which supports viewing and annotating the data in three dimensions.
-The two viewers connect to common data editing and storage functions, many of which can be viewed in the Horta Info Panel.
+The two viewers connect to common data editing and storage functions, many of which can be viewed in the Horta Control Center.

 Horta is designed for a variety of tasks: